block42-blockchain-company/thornode-telegram-bot/README.md

 ```
 docker network create vpnworkaround --subnet 10.0.1.0/24
 ```
-* Then comment in the networks configuration in `docker-compose.yaml`
+* Then comment in the networks configuration in any `docker-compose-*.yaml`
 ```
 networks:
   default: